My Top 10 Music Units of Work

-This Top 10 List of Units of Work, contains my all-time favourite topics to teach.
-I do teach these units to my students, and year after year my students still love being in my classes.
+This list of the 10 Best Music Teaching Resources, contains my all-time favorite topics to teach.
+I do teach these units of work to my students, and year after year my students still love being in my classes.
 This list is in the order I teach each unit.
 Please keep in mind that I teach Music to students from years 7 through to 12, and these are the units that I use with my Years 7 to 10.

-Every single one of these units includes the use of the Super Six comprehension strategies.
+Every single one of these sets of music lessons and activities includes the use of the Super Six comprehension strategies.
 The strategies are embedded into each lesson making it easy to both teach and students to learn.
-Along with this, there are listening activities to accompany each lesson.
+Along with this, there are listening activities and worksheets to accompany each lesson.
 The listening skills are based on the Elements of Music, and students are introduced to each element and then each lesson is built upon the other, reinforcing what students have learned in their lessons.
 Most of these units includes an assignment, usually a composition and performance one, again designed to build the skills of the students, increasing with difficulty.
 The only thing you need to prepare are what pieces of music you want your students to learn and perform, and this will depend on what is available to you as well as the skill levels of your students!

 Each of these units is available for sale over at my Teachers Pay Teachers store, but be sure to check out some of the $$$ saving bundles as well!
 To check out each unit, click the heading and it will take you directly to that resource, or click the link below to check them all out.